Reinventing from within

 In Nantes, contemporary art and culture are essential components of urban renewal.
-By 2017, in these iconic former shipyards, the renovated Alstom Halls will house the digital tech centre of the University of Nantes, the Cantine Numérique/NantesTech, a business park and the restaurant of the Voyage à Nantes.
+In these iconic former shipyards, the renovated Alstom Halls houses the digital tech centre of the University of Nantes, the Cantine Numérique/NantesTech, a business park and the restaurant of the Voyage à Nantes.

 A new ultra-modern hospital

 Urban renewal on the Ile de Nantes continues, with a new ultra-modern hospital for an investment of one billion euros by 2026.
 A 50,000-m2 Healthcare District will combine businesses, educational institutions and research centres (Faculty of Medicine and medical schools).
 This will help strengthen Nantes' position as a major hub in the field of healthcare and biotechnology.

 Redevelopment in Saint-Nazaire

 In Saint-Nazaire, waterfront reclamation continues with Front de Mer 3, the last phase of a comprehensive program that extends from the Place de l’Hôtel de Ville to the former pumping station, to offer residents a lovely 3-km promenade facing the Atlantic Ocean.

 Entrepreneurs, investors, talents and professional event planners – the

 international economic development agency is at your service to help you